 Finally, my pediatrician suggested that we supplement with formula due to his jaundice and the fact that his already tiny body was losing too much weight.
 He took to the bottle like a champ, sucking formula down as if it was manna from heaven.
 I had no problem with the doctors giving him a little formula, even though I knew it was a no-no on the breastfeeding front.
 It just didn’t matter that much to me when I saw my baby starving.
 I only wanted him healthy and happy.
 A few ounces of Similac was a small price to pay for the sleepy, content, satiated baby it produced.

-In the next week, we saw three more lactation consultants (at a significant cost – this is a big business, this breastfeeding “support”), the third of which finally diagnosed my child with a “tongue tie” that made it impossible for him to latch correctly.
+In the next week, we saw four more lactation consultants (at a significant cost – this is a big business, this breastfeeding “support”), the third of which finally diagnosed my child with a “tongue tie” that made it impossible for him to latch correctly.
 We got his frenulum snipped, but even this was to no avail.
 He simply would not nurse consistently, no matter what I, my husband, or the myriad of LC’s tried.

 I wasn’t giving up that easy, though.
 I decided to “Exclusively Pump” my breastmilk and serve it to him in the bottles he so loved.
 I had no idea how hard this decision would make my life – there are entire message boards devoted to supporting those committed to EPing; one woman figured out that in order to pump and exclusively feed (meaning no formula supplementation) a newborn breastmilk, it would take 20 hours a week, basically the equivalent of a part-time job.
 I hated every minute of it.
 The thing with pumping is that you are getting all the disadvantages of bottlefeeding without any of the advantages.
 You’re constantly either hooked up to a machine that makes you feel like Elsie the Cow, or feeding your baby, leaving no time for anything else.
 And despite what some might tell you, there is more to mothering than what or how you feed your child.
 Babies need love, attention, play… they need a mother who is there and not exhausted and literally drained from being the Dairy Queen.